 International business is an interdisciplinary major which leads to a Bachelor of Science in Business Administration degree.
 This program integrates course work in regional and cultural studies, business administration and language.
 Specifically, the requirements are as follows:

-University Studies provides a common set of liberal learning objectives, complemented by core work place skills including communication skills, critical thinking skills and lifelong learning skills.
-In addition, University Studies includes a core of cultural studies to sensitize students to cultural differences.
-The general business core is required of all BSBA students and builds on the skills introduced through University Studies, while providing foundation knowledge leading to more advanced undergraduate studies in an area of business.
+General Education provides a common set of liberal learning objectives, complemented by core work place skills including communication skills, critical thinking skills and lifelong learning skills.
+In addition, General Education includes a core of cultural studies to sensitize students to cultural differences.
+The general business core is required of all BSBA students and builds on the skills introduced through General Education, while providing foundation knowledge leading to more advanced undergraduate studies in an area of business.
 The international business core provides specialized study and experiential learning activities, emphasizing the unique characteristics of international business.

 A required business minor offers a concentration that gives students a deeper understanding of one functional area of business to complement the specialized knowledge of the international dimension to business.
 In combination, the curriculum components contribute to the success graduates will have in functioning in non-U.S. culture within a business environment.